- QI CPD

 Successful applicants will become RCVS Knowledge Awards winners.
 They will have the opportunity to work with RCVS Knowledge to promote and share their work in antimicrobial stewardship.
 This promotion might include presenting at a conference, sharing knowledge through our social media, podcasts and interviews, and even publishing their findings in a journal such as Veterinary Evidence.

-RCVS Knowledge Awards winners will receive a £250 prize and are invited to attend an awards ceremony (either online or in-person) and will be reimbursed up to £200 towards reasonable travel costs to attend the event.
+RCVS Knowledge Awards winners will receive a £250 prize and may be invited to attend an awards ceremony (either online or in-person) and will be reimbursed up to £200 towards reasonable travel costs to attend the event.
 If a winning application was made for a practice – rather than an individual – then a representative will be invited to attend the awards ceremony.

 Suggested application topics